-Digitising, diversifying and transforming multiple industries
+Digitising, Diversifying and Transforming Multiple Industries

 Mastercard’s strategic partnership with e& is a great example of how the company’s technology expertise can take consumer engagement to new heights. e& is forging an ambitious digital transformation journey, and Mastercard is supporting them by integrating digital payment services in a way that adds value and enhances user-friendliness, for example by making in-store or online payments instantly, anywhere in the world.

 Beyond telecoms, retail is another key industry benefiting from a strategic digitalization approach.
-As consumers demand more choice and convenience, it's essential that retailers offer omnichannel payments to meet this need and capitalise on covering multiple consumer touchpoints - both physical and digital.
-To benefit from fast-growing channels especially, it's vital that retailers have a strong electronic payments strategy, given that e-commerce is projected to be the fastest growing retail channel worldwide, in position to account for approximately 24% of retail sales by 2027.
+As consumers demand more choice and convenience, it’s essential that retailers offer omnichannel payments to meet this need and capitalise on covering multiple consumer touchpoints — both physical and digital.
+To benefit from fast-growing channels especially, it’s vital that retailers have a strong electronic payments strategy, given that e-commerce is projected to be the fastest-growing retail channel worldwide, in position to account for approximately 24 per cent of retail sales by 2027.

-"For us it's about enabling the retail sector.
-We know that retailers want to understand how the ever-changing shopping experience impacts today’s consumers," continues Ajmal.
-"We look forward to adding value to Alshaya Group by enhancing the shopping experience through the Aura loyalty program, by leveraging the benefits of our technology, insights, data analytics and global expertise."
+“For us, it’s about enabling the retail sector.
+We know that retailers want to understand how the ever-changing shopping experience impacts today’s consumers,” continues Ajmal.
+“We look forward to adding value to Alshaya Group by enhancing the shopping experience through the Aura loyalty programme, by leveraging the benefits of our technology, insights, data analytics and global expertise.”

 One of the best tools to help retailers understand how to meet the demands of consumers, is Mastercard’s SpendingPulse, a platform that blends historical and real-time spending patterns, providing insights and forecasts.
 Through visualized data, it empowers retailers to make decisions with market intelligence that measures in-store and online retail sales across all payment forms.

-As more companies outside of traditional finance turn their attention to payments as a way to drive engagement and loyalty, the principal challenge is building new experiences that feature a range of personalized and contextualized services within the platforms to consumers.
+As more companies outside of traditional finance turn their attention to payments as a way to drive engagement and loyalty, the principal challenge is building new experiences that feature a range of personalised and contextualised services within the platforms to consumers.

 “It’s also essential that we build trust in digital payments through advanced cybersecurity solutions and innovation.
 AI is great at identifying patterns and combatting financial crime.
 And those objectives are high on the agenda of most organizations these days,” says Ajmal.
 “At Mastercard, we continue to tap into new technologies like AI to develop new value propositions that are personalized and contextual, shaping the future of commerce, solving real problems for businesses, and making people’s lives easier.”